 Can I take prerequisite courses online?

-You may take exercise physiology online, as the lab is optional.
-We strongly discourage online coursework in any other science prerequisites.
-Labs must be in-person.
-Be certain to check with all programs you are applying to because many will not accept online coursework.
+You may.
+However, be certain to check with all programs you are applying to because many will not accept online coursework.

 I have already graduated and am having a hard time finding an Exercise Physiology course, what can I do?